Small Batch Vanilla Cupcakes

 Transfer your batter to 6 cupcake liners and bake at 350F until a toothpick inserted in the center comes out clean, about 18-20 minutes.

-Which frosting goes with vanilla cupcakes?
+Which frostings go well with vanilla cupcakes?

 Can you freeze vanilla cupcakes?

-To freeze unfrosted vanilla cupcakes, place them on a cookie sheet and freeze for an hour.
+To freeze unfrosted cupcakes, place them on a cookie sheet and freeze for an hour.
 Once firm, wrap each one in plastic wrap then stick in a freeze-safe plastic bag.
 Freeze for up to 3 months.

 If you’re worried they’ll get squashed in the freezer, you can put the plastic bag in a container to maintain their shape.